front-end-foundations/Introduction/readme.md

 }
 ```

-The selector determines which HTML element will be selected and properties are set by the value after the full colon.
+The selector determines which HTML element will be selected and properties are set according to the value after the full colon.
 These almost always have a unit such as `px`, `s`, `em` or `%`.

 Let's add padding, border and override the margins.